-Los Angeles, California – On Sunday, October 14th 2018, Rachel McKinnon, a 36-year-old Canadian man, became the first man to win gold in the women’s 35-44 age bracket at the UCI Masters track championships.
+Los Angeles, California, US – On Sunday, October 14th 2018, Rachel McKinnon, a 36-year-old Canadian man, became the first man to win gold in the women’s 35-44 age bracket at the UCI Masters track championships.

 Man Beats Women in Women’s Sports

 Sooooo…I’m a WORLD CHAMPION.#rainbowfoxracing #rainbowfox #womenwholift #herthighness #quaddess #quadzilla #quadgoals #thefutureisfoxy #wtfsracebikes #sprinter #trackcycling #cycling… https://t.co/Q9pdMHn6Kx

 — Dr. Rachel McKinnon (@rachelvmckinnon) October 14, 2018

 McKinnon proudly announced his win on Twitter, but nearly all responses on the social media platform were critical of the ethics of the race.